 When applying for Visa on Arrival you also need to submit duly filled-in Thailand Arrival Card that is normally provided during the flight to Thailand.
 Otherwise, it can be found at the place of your arrival as every foreigner must fill it.
 For detailed guide on filling Thailand Arrival Card form check: How to Fill Thailand Arrival Card Form.

-Thailand Visa fees on Arrival 2018 - 2000 THB.
-Visa fees on arrival should be paid in cash at the time of your arrival to Thailand, at the airport or border crossing.
-Only local currency (Thai Baht) is accepted for paying visa fees on arrival.
+Thailand Visa fees on Arrival 2019 - 2000 THB.
+Thailand Visa on Arrival fee should be paid in cash at the time of your arrival to Thailand, at the airport or border crossing.
+Only local currency (Thai Baht) is accepted for paying Thailand visa fees on arrival.

 Address in Thailand